Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/image-to-kb-prompt.md

 - Note any references to external content, resources, or multimedia elements mentioned in the image
 - Suggest potential visualizations or diagrams that could enhance the textual content, based on the information provided in the image

-### Accessibility and Inclusivity

-- Use inclusive language and examples throughout, adapting from the image where necessary and suggesting improvements if the original content lacks inclusivity
-- Provide detailed alternative text for all visual elements described from the image, ensuring comprehensive understanding for users relying on screen readers
-- Ensure the document is fully screen-reader friendly, with proper heading structures and descriptive link text
-- Consider diverse perspectives and global contexts when discussing the topic, as presented in the image, and note any potential cultural or geographical biases

-### Version Control and Updates

-- Note the date of the knowledge base entry creation and the version of the image used (if applicable)
-- Suggest a comprehensive process for updates based on potential revisions, additional related visual content, or advancements in the field
-- Include a changelog section to track future modifications and enhancements to the knowledge base entry

 ### Image-Specific Considerations

 - Describe in detail the overall layout and design of the image, including color schemes, visual hierarchy, and design elements that contribute to information presentation